Indigo Prophecy: Gameplay

-Fahrenheit is an action-adventure game (Note: Quantic Dream self-designated it as interactive drama.) played from third- and first-person perspectives.
+Indigo Prophecy is an action-adventure game (Note: Quantic Dream self-designated it as interactive drama.) played from third- and first-person perspectives.
 The main controllable characters are Lucas Kane, a man supernaturally possessed into committing murder, and New York City Police detectives Carla Valenti and Tyler Miles, who pursue him; Lucas' brother Markus is occasionally playable.
 Story details can change and three endings are unlockable depending on what the player does, including managing the protagonists' state of mind and pressing on-screen prompts.
 The left analogue stick is for movement, the right one will trigger actions like dialogue choices or grabbing objects, and both are needed to summon Lucas' paranormal abilities.
 To mimic exertion, the trigger buttons must be pressed rapidly.
 Chapters may be replayed once the player has beaten the game.